Lets agree that finding the right AA meeting in your location, can be a daunting task.

 At AA, the choice to stop the regular drinking is always yours, and it’s not up to anyone else to decide for you.
 Once you’ve made up your mind and are ready to take a different road that’s alcohol-free, the doors at AA are always open for you.

-Alcohol Anonymous Meetings in your region.
+Why Alcohol Anonymous Meetings in your area.

 Alcohol Anonymous is a winning fellowship of people, both men and women, who’ve lost the battle against alcohol which has led them to all kinds of trouble, but now are attempting: some with success, to create a better way of living their lives without using alcohol.
 AA meetings boast of having made good in assisting many alcoholics.
 There is a great tool here that helps you search for local AA meetings.